Atlanta and West Point 290: Excursion service

 In 1986, the New Georgia Railroad (NGRX), a sponsored tourist excursion railroad operated by the Georgia Building Authority in Atlanta, leased the No. 290 locomotive for use in running excursions around the Georgia state.
-No. 290 was towed to the Southeastern Railcar company in Duluth, Georgia for some patch-up work performed by Finnegan Boiler Works and then moved to the former Pullman Yard in Atlanta, where the full restoration work began with supervision of former Seaboard Coast Line (SCL) road foreman Wallace Haywood.
+No. 290 was towed to the Southeastern Railcar company in Duluth, Georgia for some patch-up work performed by Finnegan Boiler Works and then moved to the former Pullman Yard in Atlanta, where the full restoration work began with supervision of former Seaboard Coast Line (SCL) assistant superintendent and head of the NGRX Wallace Haywood.
 During the restoration work, No. 290's original tender tank was discovered to be in very poor condition and it was replaced with a newly welded one which had the coal capacity increased from 15 ST to 20 ST while the water capacity was decreased from 11000 usgal to 9500 usgal.

+On June 13, 1989, No. 290 underwent a successful stationary steam test at NGRX's Pullman shop.
 In September 1989, No. 290 was restored to operating condition and moved under its own power for the first time in 35 years.
 It pulled its inaugural excursion train on September 10, running from Atlanta to Macon and back.
 Afterwards, it continued to run more excursion to Rome, Macon, Tifton, Brunswick, and Savannah on Norfolk Southern rails.
 No. 290 also operated on CSX trackage, primarily on the 16-mile Atlanta Loop and the 15-mile roundtrip out of Underground Atlanta to Stone Mountain, Georgia.

 In August 1990, No. 290, at the request of CSX, ran a round trip from Atlanta to Jacksonville, Florida over a period of four days.
 No. 290 pulled revenue freight down and back, with no diesel assist the entire trip.
 In Jacksonville, No. 290 was on display on the grounds of the Prime F. Osborn III Convention Center, close to the CSX Headquarters for the kickoff of the United Way fundraising campaign.
 The route that No. 290 took was on the ex-Atlantic Coast Line main line from Atlanta to Waycross, then from Waycross to Jacksonville.
 The return trip was reversed going from Jacksonville to Waycross and from Waycross back to Atlanta.
 No. 290 ran track speed the entire way with no mechanical breakdowns and achieved a top speed on the return trip out of Waycross of 84 mph on a long stretch of straight track pulling revenue freight and no diesels.